Margaret Johnson (advertiser): Career

-Johnson's first job was as a freelancer at Leanord Monohan Lubars & Kelly where she worked closely with Jeremy Postaer, whose work had inspired her.
-At this Rhode Island based agency, Johnson worked on accounts like Keds and Polaroid Corporation.

-Johnson then moved to The Richards Group in Dallas, Texas where she applied her expertise to the work of video games such as Doom and Quake.
+Johnson's first job was as a freelancer at Leanord Monohan Lubars & Kelly.
+At this Rhode Island based agency, Johnson worked on accounts for Keds and Polaroid Corporation.
+Johnson then moved to The Richards Group in Dallas, Texas where she worked on video games such as Doom and Quake.

-After a couple of years at The Richards Group, Johnson accepted a position at Goodby Silverstein & Partners.
+Johnson then accepted a position at Goodby Silverstein & Partners.
 She was advised to join Goodby, Silverstein & Partners by acquaintances met during her time with Leanord Monohan Lubars & Kelly.
 In 2019, Johnson was inducted into the North Carolina Media and Journalism Hall of Fame.

-Notable works

 In the course of her time working with Goodby, Silverstein & Partners, Johnson has worked on a majority of the firm's agency accounts.
 She was a major contributor to advertising campaigns of Häagen-Dazs, PepsiCo, Yahoo!, and Logitech.

 In 2008, Johnson produced a short film titled "Dunkumentary", which featured at the Short Film Corner at Cannes.
-She is currently working on a novel titled "Don't Kid Yourself" with her husband, Josh McHugh.
+As of 2015, she was working on a novel titled "Don't Kid Yourself" with her husband, Josh McHugh.